1231301695/TT4L_G6_Requirements_Project/SRS.md

 - Specification Number: RFC 7231
 - Version Number: N/A
 - Source: Internet Engineering Task Force (IETF)
-- Interface Purpose: This protocol defines the HTTP-based protocol used to exchange data between the system and the external systems like the CLiC, LMS, SMS Gateway, and Payment Gateway.
+- Interface Purpose: This protocol defines the HTTP-based protocol used to exchange data between the system and the external systems like the CMS, LMS, SMS Gateway, and Payment Gateway.
 This follows REST conventions for GET, POST, PUT, DELETE operations.

 5. **External Authentication Service**